XiaoxiaoWang87/xgboost_mono_test/tutorial.md

 Number of boosting rounds 59,       Training RMSE: 0.8189,        Testing RMSE: 0.8279
 ```

 Looks like compared to before the training error slightly increased while testing error slightly decreased.
 We may have reduced overfitting and improved our performance on the testset.
-However, given that statistical uncertainties on these numbers are probably as big as the differences, it is just a hypothesis.
+However, given that statistical uncertainties on these numbers are probably just as big as the differences, it is just a hypothesis.
 For this example, the bottom line is that adding monotonicity constraint does not significantly hurt the performance.

 Now we can check the variable dependency again: